-At the southern tip of the island chain of the Outer Hebrides sits the Isle of Mingulay – abandoned by its last inhabitants in 1912, it is now owned and cared for by the National Trust for Scotland.
+At the southern tip of the island chain of the Outer Hebrides sits the Isle of Mingulay – abandoned by its last inhabitants in 1912.
+It is owned and cared for by the National Trust for Scotland.

 At the edge of Europe